tiffcrockett/05-Scheduler/README.md

 The Work Day Scheduler is simple to use.
 The user inputs a task in a input field next to the corresponding time of the event.
 The entered tasks persist when the application reloads.
 The mobile-first feature of the Weather Dashboard makes it useful to users on-the-go.

 The current design is flat.
 Aesthetic enhancements would be future improvements the application.
-Expanding the timeblocks to include hours before and after the normal work day hours of 9a - 5p, would make the application useful for planning all events and activities, not just work-hour events, and would make it more practicalfor everyday use.
+Expanding the timeblocks to include hours before and after the normal work day hours of 9a - 5p would make the application useful for planning all events and activities, not just work-hour events, and would make the scheduler more practical for everyday use.

 ## Application-Image